 Tarico explains that the reason caribou and orcas are having so many miscarriages is that their food is being taken away from them.
 For Caribou, it’s a lack of the vegetation they like to eat.
-For whales, it’s a lack of salmon.
-She goes on to explain,
+For whales, it’s a lack of salmon.1 She goes on to explain,

 “Women also have these natural mechanisms that cause them to spontaneously abort when things go awry.
 But what most mammals accomplish through instinct or automatic biological processes, we humans may accomplish via conscious decision: pick a mate, figure out how to earn a living, time a pregnancy—or end a pregnancy when conditions are wrong.”

-Her point is that unlike caribou and whales, we are aware of when circumstances are right to be a parent or not.
+Her point is that, unlike caribou and whales, we are aware of when circumstances are right to be a parent or not.
 We know how much it costs to raise a child.
 We know whether we have the resources.
 And unlike whales and caribou, we don’t have to wait for the pregnancy to end itself.
 We are not stuck if the pregnancy is healthy but unwanted.
-We can choose a different way of ending the pregnancy: abortion.
+We can choose a different way of ending the pregnancy: abortion.2

 Response Number 1: Highly Insensitive

 I cannot help but feel that Valerie is showing a grotesque insensitivity to women who have suffered miscarriages.
-No woman whom I have talked to has seen it as a positive thing to lose their child.
+No woman whom I have talked to has seen it as a positive thing to lose her child.
 To compare a tragedy like the death of a child to a parent who willingly chooses to kill their child is hideous.